Palakwadhwa/git_hub/README.md

 # git_hub
-This is my github repo
+This is my github repository.